mattbriggs/pattern-language-parser-generator/instructions_for_docker.md

 * You must restart Weaviate if your OpenAI key changes.
 * Make sure port 8080 is not in use by another service.
-Let me know if you'd like this incorporated into a published documentation site or added to your ZIP bundle.